michaeltroger/feature-matching-native-android/README.md

 ### Credits
 * The passing of the camera frame data from Java to C++ and the async approach is based on Jay Rambhia's AsyncCamera  https://github.com/jayrambhia/AsynCamera
-* The feature matching is based on this official OpenCV tutorial http://docs.opencv.org/2.4/doc/tutorials/features2d/feature_homography/feature_homography.html Unlike in this application their version is using OpenCV 2 and is for use with normal images
+* The feature matching is based on this official OpenCV tutorial http://docs.opencv.org/2.4/doc/tutorials/features2d/feature_homography/feature_homography.html Unlike in this application their version is using OpenCV 2 and is for use with static images files
 * This C++ library integration builds on code from the Android Open Source Project: https://github.com/googlesamples/android-ndk/tree/master/hello-libs